 - Enter the desired value for the new version and select “OK.”

 By following these steps, SapphireOne will replace the previous version of the document with the updated document.
 It will also maintain a complete record of all previous versions in the History area.
 This process ensures that the most up-to-date information is always readily accessible within the SapphireOne system.

 Document Management using SapphireOne Documents Inquiry

-As well as SapphireOne Document Management Paperclip functionality, SapphireOne Documents Inquiry function within SapphireOne Workbook Mode gives users the ability to view a repository of all documents and files stored within the SapphireOne data file.
-Users have the ability to add New documents, Modify, View or Delete existing documents from within the Documents Inquiry screen.
+In addition to SapphireOne’s Document Management Paperclip functionality, SapphireOne Documents Inquiry function in Workbook Mode provides users with a centralized repository of all documents and files stored within the SapphireOne data file.
+This function gives users the ability to add new documents, modify, view, or delete existing documents from within the Documents Inquiry screen.

 You can learn more about SapphireOne Documents Inquiry functionality within the Documents Inquiry article.

 In this example, we have an inventory item with documents attached, such as installation instructions and a packing checklist.
 The item is added to a sales order, manufactured, shipped, and the job is completed.
 SapphireOne’s Document Management Paperclip functionality allows for easy attachment and access to all relevant documents throughout the entire process, from sales order to completion.
 This improves efficiency and helps ensure all relevant information remains consistently available and up-to-date.

 A year after the completion of the job, a revision of the inventory item is made, along with updates to its associated Documents (DMS).
 To keep the information organized and up-to-date, it is not necessary to create a new inventory item for the revision.
 Instead, the documents and files can be easily updated using SapphireOne’s DMS file that are attached.